• Skip to main content

 Bake the Cake

-7. Transfer the cake mixture to the lined tin then bake in the lower centre part of the oven for 3 hours 30 minutes.
-After this time, check the cake using a cake tester or skewer and if the cake is not ready, return it to the oven and check every 10 minutes until the tester comes out clean.
+7. Transfer the cake mixture to the lined tin then bake in the centre part of the oven for 3 hours 15 minutes to 3 hours 30 minutes.
+After 3 hours 15 minutes, check the cake using a cake tester or skewer and if the cake is not ready, return it to the oven and check every 5 minutes until the tester comes out clean.

 8. Place the cake tin on a wire rack to cool.
 After 30 minutes, carefully remove the cake from the tin and allow to completely cool on the wire rack.
 Once completely cooled, give the cake the first feed by spooning over 3 tablespoon of rum or brandy.
-Wrap the cake in cling film and store in a tin until you're ready to eat, feed again or decorate.
+Wrap the cake in cling film and store in a tin until you're ready to eat or feed again.

 Recipe Tips